PochingHsu/PochingHsu.github.io/_pages/about.md

 Interests
 ======
 * **Energy demand analysis** <br>
-As the premise of design and operation for energy systems, demand prediction requires robust, effective and precise enough tool to evaluate and make plans.
-My interest within energy demand analysis ranges from national scale to single buildings.
-Considering building sector takes stable 40% of total energy consumption from the [first figure](https://leigao-ceee.github.io/portfolio/energy_demand_analysis/), building energy consumption would be an appropriate cutting point.
-On contrary to physical model,data driven method (like machine learning) implicitly extracts features from data.
-These techniques have advantages of robustness, flexibility, and rapidity when applying for prediction tasks.
-The [second figure](https://leigao-ceee.github.io/portfolio/energy_demand_analysis/) shows the research focus on ML based building energy prediction.
+As the premise of design and operation for energy systems, a robust, effective and precise enough demand prediction tool is the critical base of following decision-making.
+My interest within energy demand analysis ranges from nationwide to single building scale and hourly to annually granularity.
+Considering building sector takes a stable 40% share of total energy consumption from the [first figure](https://leigao-ceee.github.io/portfolio/energy_demand_analysis/), building energy consumption would be an appropriate cutting point.
+Specifically, on contrary to physical model, data driven method (like machine learning) implicitly extracts features from data.
+The techniques in ML area have advantages of robustness, flexibility, and rapidity when applying for prediction tasks.
+The [second figure](https://leigao-ceee.github.io/portfolio/energy_demand_analysis/) shows the research trend focuses on ML based building energy prediction.
 Right now, I'm trying to implement not only advanced deep learning model for prediction but also trying to interpret performance model by model.

 * **Thermal system optimum design** <br>
 A bottom-up optimization design framework is developed for thermal system optimization.
 With this framework, we are trying to realize end2end design, leverage more advanced cycles in terms of *E<sup>3</sup>R*